tharrry/LEDController/README.md

-Please note that this is far from done and in an early alha stage, but stable.
+Please note that this is far from done and in an early alpha stage, but stable.
 Also note that this module needs super user rights to run.
 Use at your own risk.